 The work can address natural and surgical scars of any age and the effect on the work is the same no matter how long the scar has been present.
 In contrast to some existing scar tissue methods that focus on ‘breaking down’ scar tissue through strong touch, Wheeler’s ScarWork uses a light touch, drawing on a range of techniques developed to address the variety of scarring that can occur, and is painless.
 Scars respond immediately, with the healing continuing after the work and the effects are permanent.

 ScarWork can be incorporated into a Rolfing session or done as a stand alone intervention.
 Depending on the severity of the scar you may need one, two or several sessions, however, many people report changes from just one intervention and this may feel enough for you.

 As part of her research and the development of ScarWork Sharon Wheeler continues to work with doctors and the renowned fascia researcher and Rolfer, Dr Robert Schleip (University of Ulm, Germany).
 They have been using ultrasound before and after her work to demonstrate the efficacy of ScarWork.

-Below is the link to a clip of Sharon Wheeler’s ScarWork for reference if you would like to see more.
+Below is the link to a clip of Sharon Wheeler and Robert Schleip as part of a ScarWork training if you would like to see more.